opsani/fiber-http/README.md

 Set `NEW_RELIC_APP_NAME` to define the corresponding New Relic APM identifier (default: `fiber-http`).

-## Listening port
+## Listening ports

-By default, the server listens on port 8080.
-The port can be changed via the `PORT` environment variable.
+By default, the server listens on HTTP port 8480 and HTTPS port 8843 (N + 8400).
+The port can be changed via the `HTTP_PORT` and `HTTPS_PORT` environment variables, respectively.

+## Initial memory allocation

+An initial resident memory allocation be created by setting the `INIT_MEMORY_SIZE` environment variable (in human readable byte string format).

 ## Docker images